steinee/RepData_PeerAssessment1/PA1_template.md

 noNAs <- augmentedRaw[!is.na(raw$steps),]
 ```

-## What is mean total number of steps taken per day?
+## Mean steps per day
+What is mean total number of steps taken per day?
 Note that we will ignore the rows with no data

 ```r
 dailySteps <- aggregate(x=noNAs[c("steps")],by=list(Group.date=noNAs$date),FUN=sum)